 Upload high-resolution photos: One thing many businesses neglect to do is upload enough photos to make your listing stand out among the competition.
 Pictures on your Google My Business listing help tell a visual story about what it’s like to do business with you.
 Photos on your listing will help you garner more interactions with online searchers as well.
-Google has found that listings that feature photos receive 42% more requests for driving directions from Google Maps and 35% more clicks through to a business’ website.
+Google has found that listings that feature photos receive 42% more requests for driving directions from Google Maps and 35% more clicks through to a business’ website

 Include up-to-date hours of operations: One piece of information customers are looking for when they Google your business is whether or not you are open.
 Because of this, you should take the time to update your hours of operation whenever a change occurs.
 It is also important to include any variations that may occur.
 For example, if you have special holiday hours.

-Start collecting more Google reviews and interacting with customers
+Start collecting more Google reviews and interacting with customers.

-Once your listing is claimed and you’ve taken the time to optimize it, now it’s time to start collecting Google reviews and interacting with customers.
+Once your business listing is claimed and you’ve taken the time to optimize it, now it’s time to start collecting Google reviews and interacting with customers.
 When it comes to collecting Google reviews, you shouldn’t let them come in organically.
 You should make a proactive effort to ask all of your customers to write a Google reviews.

 We previously mentioned that 70% of consumers would be willing to leave a review for your business if you ask them.
 What we left out in that stat is that 20% of those who said they would leave a review ultimately didn’t.
 One of the main reasons customers who are more than willing to leave a review fail to do so is sometimes the process can be difficult and cumbersome.
 They don’t know where to go on Google to leave a review or you send them an email with a link, but there are too many steps and they ultimately bail before actually leaving a review.